PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Framework

-\myparagraph{Dependent Point Finding} Now we explain the two integer parameters $L_d$ and \texttt{threshold}.
+Now we explain the two integer parameters $L_d$ and \texttt{threshold}.
 The while-loop on Line~\ref{alg:computedeppts:whilestart} checks if $|P_\text{unfinished}| > $ \texttt{threshold}, and when that is no longer true, we do a brute force \knn computation for the remaining points in $P_\text{unfinished}$ on Lines~\ref{alg:computedeppts:parforfinalstart}--\ref{alg:computedeppts:parforfinalend}.
-This optimization is useful because for the points with relatively high density, it can be challenging for the index to find a dependent point (as most neighbors have lower density than them), and for these last few points it is faster to just brute force search than continue to double $k^\text{dep}$.
+This optimization is useful because for the points with relatively high density, it can be challenging for the index to find a dependent point (as most neighbors have lower density than them), and for these last few points it is faster to just do a brute force search than continue to double $k^\text{dep}$.
 Furthermore, when few points are remaining, there is less parallelism available when calling \algname{FindKNN}, each of which is sequential, compared to the brute force search, which is highly parallel.
-In our experiments, we set \texttt{threshold} to 300, which we found to work well in practice.
+In our experiments, we set $\texttt{threshold}=300$, which we found to work well.

 $L_d$ is a tunable parameter that is $> k$ (Line~\ref{alg:computedeppts-opt:initL}) and indicates the initial number of nearest neighbors to search for to find a dependent point (Line~\ref{alg:computesingledeppts:findknn}).
 A larger value of $L_d$ leads to fewer iterations.
 However, points that require fewer than $L_d$ nearest neighbors to find a dependent point will do some extra work (as they search for more nearest neighbors than necessary).
 On the other hand, points that require at least $L_d$ nearest neighbors to find a dependent point will do less work overall (they do not need to waste work on the initial rounds where they would not find a dependent point anyway).